windyboy/go-caatsm/docs/reliability.md

 - When `dlq.enabled` is `true` and `dlq.subject` is non-empty, **permanent** failures are routed to the DLQ subject.
 - A permanent failure is indicated by wrapping an error with `app.Permanent` and is treated as a **poison message**.

+> Note: DLQ routing only applies when the NATS mode is `jetstream`.
+In `core`
+> mode, the consumer does not attempt to publish to the DLQ even if it is
+> configured.

 Behaviour (JetStream mode):

 1. The NATS consumer calls `processor.Handle`.